G4l43r/lpthw-cn/advice.rst

 it, and neither should you.

 Which programming language you learn and use does not matter.
-Do *not* get sucked into the religion surrounding programing languages as that will only blind you to their true purpose of being your tool for doing interesting things.
+Do *not* get sucked into the religion surrounding programming languages as that will only blind you to their true purpose of being your tool for doing interesting things.